 You must book a pre-pour inspection with us at least 48 hours before pouring the concrete for the vehicle crossing.

-Water tappings and stormwater drainage connections must be conducted by a qualified plumber and installed at least 1m (except for street trees which require 2.5m) from the following assets:
+Water tappings and stormwater drainage connections must be conducted by a qualified plumber and installed at least 1.0m from the following assets, except for street trees which require 2.5m:

-This permit only allows you to excavate for water tappings and drainage connections within the nature strip.
-If you need to excavate in areas other than the nature strip, you must seek approval from our City Design and Transport department immediately.
+The Work in Road Reserve Permit only allows you to excavate for water tappings and drainage connections within the nature strip.
+If you need to excavate in areas other than the nature strip, you must seek approval from our City Design and Transportation Department.

 Drainage connections (connecting a stormwater drain pipe to a Council drain), must be constructed and installed according to our Guidelines for Urban Development.